We take the privacy and data of our users very seriously. We only collect information we need to run the Educake service.

 - The user enters their username or email address

-- We encrypt the number they have entered and check this code matches the encryption code stored on our database
+- We encrypt the number they have entered and check this code matches the encryption code stored on our database for that user

 - If the encrypted codes match, an automatic text message is sent to the number the user has just entered, containing the access code to allow them to change their password

 From time to time we may ask users to take part in a competition.
 To benefit from these services users may be required to provide us with personal information such as their name and email address.
+Full terms and conditions of these competitions are shared with the competition information and are available on our help desk.

 Do you share information about our school with any third-party organisations?